chriswalz/chriswalz.com/content/posts/books-that-changed-how-i-see-the-world.md

 ### Elon Musk

-Not a book but he exposed me to the idea of first principles thinking.
+Not a book but he exposed me to the idea of first principles thinking. asd

+###

+People overestimate what they can do in a year and underestimate what they can do in 10 years.

+Think about things on different timescales.